willcook4/WDI_21_PROJECT_2/README.md

 ### Borrow something, anything and everything from your local communityHow

 #####What is Aught?
 Aught is a concept for a 'thing' sharing website.
 Users can login and view items that people in their community are sharing and they can share items themselves.

+Many high price items spend much of their time gathering dust.
+When we all share we all buy less stuff.
+Then when we do buy something then we can spend more on items that are better.
+In short when we share the world becomes a better place.

 **See the live version here <http://aughtapp.herokuapp.com>**

 #####Planning